haceworld/LBP/README.md

 This is the code for preproessing original images to local binary pattern (LBP) images.
 This code will help researcher process their images into LBP.
-THis code process for single and multiple images in a folder and save them in another folder. ensure the right directory path is called properly.
+This code process single and multiple images in a folder and save them in another folder. ensure the right directory path is called properly.
 The result of the code is presented below: